 A benefit of belonging to the Smarter Balanced Assessment Consortium includes the ability to measure Nevada and WCSD against other member states and districts.
 The chart above shows how our district and state compare to other states in the consortium.
 While we will continually strive toward higher performance, and to outperform other states, it is encouraging to note that WCSD students outperform or align closely with other students, as a whole, in several other states.

 The chart above displays the percent scoring in each achievement level, by student population, in Math.
 Again, the column to the far left shows how all WCSD students scored.
 Across the district, performance in Math is generally slightly lower than in ELA.
 This appears to be the case for Nevada as a whole.
-In total, 18% of WCSD students scored in the range of the highest achievement level in Math, and 23% scored in the Level 3 range.
-This equates to 41% of students scoring At or Above Standard.
-We also note that nearly one in three students scored in the “Student has nearly met the achievement standard…” range.
+In total, 13% of WCSD students scored in the range of the highest achievement level in Math, and 18% scored in the Level 3 range.
+This equates to roughly one-third of students scoring At or Above Standard.
+We also note that just over one in four students scored in the “Student has nearly met the achievement standard…” range.

 As with any new major assessment, the performance measures from the Smarter Balanced test will serve as an important baseline from which WCSD will measure, along with several other indicators, its continuous improvement efforts.
-We encourage the reader to visit these pages regularly, and compare our progress in context with other data stories we tell on this website.
-We want to hear from you!
+We encourage the reader to visit these pages regularly, and compare our progress in context with other data stories we tell on this website!